graphix-asterixdb/graphix-asterixdb.github.io/docs/query-model.md

 ### Navigational Queries (Path Finding)
-Next we'll describe the problem of _path finding_, or finding a path between two vertex instances.
+Next, we'll describe the problem of _path finding_, or finding a path between two vertex instances.
 In contrast to pattern matching, in path finding we _do not_ know the exact pattern between two vertices.
 Instead of describing a pattern, we describe a _path_ to find all valid mappings of our path description to edge instances in our graph.
 When we use regular expressions to describe our paths, we classify our path finding problem as answering _regular path queries_ (RPQs).